Tonevanda/invicta-thesis/template/chapters/1-introduction.typ

+// Use this import when the package is published to Typst Universe
+// // #import "@preview/feup-thesis:1.0.0": *

-// Import template utilities
+// Import template utilities directly
-#import "_utils.typ": *
+#import "../../src/lib.typ" as feup

 #heading(level: 1)[Introduction]